niolabs/docs/docs/deployment/long-running.md

 # Long-Running

-When you're ready to deploy your project, you will probably need a nio instance that starts automatically with the host system and keep running.
+When you're ready to deploy your project, you will probably need a nio instance that starts automatically with the host system and keeps running.
 Whether that host is a cloud server, a Raspberry Pi, or anywhere in between, the operating system will offer a few methods to control the running nio Platform.
 In addition to platform-independent options such as Docker, this document covers the basic configuration of nio system services for Linux, MacOS, and Windows.

 ---
 ## Run with <span class="allow-caps">Docker</span>